 Making CBG easier to derive from the plant is a profitable endeavor, so there is an incentive to breed more CBG-rich varieties.
-As such, there are a few strains breeders have created to contain higher levels of CBG specifically.
+As such, a few strains breeders have created to specifically contain higher levels of CBG.

 Cannabis Strains High in CBG

-Matterhorn CBG, Stem Cell, White CBG, Jack Frost CBG, Super Glue CBG, and Lemon Cream Diesel CBG all have high CBG in them.
+Matterhorn CBG, Stem Cell, White CBG, Jack Frost CBG, Super Glue CBG, and Lemon Cream Diesel CBG all have high CBG.
 More strains high in CBG have been recently developed, and growers will likely breed more in the future.